Christmas Cactus Soil

 Another thing to be aware of when dealing with Christmas cacti is the soil consistency.
 Whenever you add fertilizer, be sure that you’re not creating soil that is excessively dense or heavy.
 Adding a bit of loose drainage medium such as sand or gravel, or creating a drainage hole can help avoid this issue.

-Out of all of the convenient countertop composting units on the market today, only one works as quickly, effectively, and reliably as Lomi.
+Out of all of the convenient food recyclers on the market today, only one works as quickly, effectively, and reliably as Lomi.
 Our environmental promise ensures that your unit is carbon neutral from the moment the first part is made to the second you plug it in.
+Lomi is capable of easily turning food scraps into true, organic, and healthy nutrient-rich fertilizer.